Kingxukai/linux/Documentation/kbuild/makefiles.rst

 ---------

-If an architecture uses a verbatim copy of a header from include/asm-generic then this is listed in the file arch/$(SRCARCH)/include/asm/Kbuild like this:
+If an architecture uses a verbatim copy of a header from include/asm-generic then this is listed in the woke file arch/$(SRCARCH)/include/asm/Kbuild like this:

 Example::